Mqtth3w/Forwarder-Telegram-bot/README.md

 - [liberapay](https://liberapay.com/mqtth3w).

 # ⭐ Give a Star!
-Support this research by giving it a star.
+Support this project by giving it a star.
 Thanks!